 Comment by: Fahim Ahmed

-This freight forwarders info site has really help me a lot in finding documentation about the transportation and logistics.
+This cargo info site has really help me a lot in finding documentation about the transportation and logistics.

 You're welcome, glad to be of help!